budavariam/budavariam.github.io/_posts/2021-01-20-clipboard-goodies.md

 When I started to use [Ubuntu](https://ubuntu.com/) for my daily work I found [CopyQ](https://hluk.github.io/CopyQ/), a free open-source multiplatform clipboard manager.
+I use it daily ever since.

 I love that it has a configurable clipboard **size**, I can **search** through the entries,